fauna5/hive-gateway-playground/README.md

 ## The problem
 `isCurrent` is a deprecated input field.
-It exists in the `supergraph.graphql` however it is not in the IntrospectionQuery
+It exists in the `supergraph.graphql` however it is stripped out by the hive gateway and does not exist in the IntrospectionQuery
 ```
 type Mutation @join__type(graph: GRAPH)  {
   updateMessage(input: MessageUpdateInput!) : Message!